acidonper/linking-app-images/.openshift/README.md

-# Spotify App in OpenShift
+# Linking App Images in OpenShift

 This procedure tries to give an overview of the procedure involved in deploy Linking-App-Images in an OpenShift environment, in particular OpenShift 4.2 environment.